 The Drawbacks of Headless Commerce

-Is the future headless?
+Is the future of commerce headless?

-Deciding to choose a headless commerce system can help your business stay relevant as new devices and channels emerge and stay ahead of the competition.
+Choosing a headless commerce system can help your business stay relevant as new devices and channels emerge and stay ahead of the competition.